 Yu, Jun; Professor, Department of Mathematics and Statistics; PHD, University of Washington Seattle

-Zia, Asim; Associate Professor, Department of Community Development and Applied Economics; PHD, Georgia Institute of Technology
+Zia, Asim; Professor, Department of Community Development and Applied Economics; PHD, Georgia Institute of Technology

 CS 201.
 QR: Operating Systems.
 0 or 3 Credits.

 Supervisory and control software for multiprogrammed computer systems.
-Processes synchronization, interprocess communication, scheduling, memory management, resource allocation, performance evaluation, object-oriented systems, case studies.
-Prerequisites: CS 121 and CS 124.
+Processes, threads, synchronization, interprocess communication, scheduling, memory management, resource allocation, performance evaluation, secondary storage, case studies.
+Prerequisites: CS 120 and CS 121.

 CS 204.
 QR: Database Systems.
 3 Credits.